CancerDataAggregator/transform/README.md

 perform an end-to-end ETL, starting from the DCs and ending up with a `.jsonl` file they can upload to BQ.

+The transform and merge code also produces logs of issues with the data that can then be conveyed to the DCs.

 # Transform flow

 ![](overallflow.png)